acid23m/base-docker/README.md

 # Dockerized Yii based application

-All operations must be done in project directory.
+All operations must be done in project directory root.
 Web application always use HTTPS protocol.
+It is recommended to use this with [nginx-proxy](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion).

 ## Configuration

 First of all define global environment variables in .env file.
 Create .env file from template .env.example.

 ```bash